 Whether you are our client or not, we understand the importance of your personal data and of your right to privacy.
-The purpose of this document is to reassure you that we are committed to keeping your personal data as safe as possible.
+The purpose of this notice is to reassure you that we are committed to keeping the personal data, we process about you through this website, as safe as possible.
 In order to do this, we invite you to read on and learn about the type of personal data we collect, when we collect it, why we do so, what we do with it – including who we may have to share it with and why – and how long we keep it for and why.

 By doing this, we hope to give you a clearer picture of how we do things and how you can better manage and control your personal data.
 However, if you have any questions or need any clarifications whatsoever, our Data Protection Officer will be more than glad to help you.
 Please send any such requests to firstname.lastname@example.org or call on (+356) 2011 2000.
 You may also write to Data Protection Officer, 66, Dun Karm Street, Birkirkara BKR 9038, Malta.

-For the purposes of your access and interaction with this website, Exigy Limited (C 30110) under the terms of the Data Protection Act (2018) and the General Data Protection Regulation (EU) 2016/679.
+For the purposes of your access and interaction with this website, Exigy Limited (C 30110) under the terms of the Data Protection Act (2018) and the General Data Protection Regulation (EU) 2016/679 is the Data Controller.
 As such, we are required to provide you with information about us, about why and how we use your data, and about the rights you have over your data.

 Our Data Protection Officer may be contacted at email@example.com